Richard Flohil: Management

 Flohil co-managed Downchild Blues Band for several decades.
 He notes that as a publicist, he has frequently acted as manager and agent, especially for new artists.

 Journalism

 Flohil began his career as an apprentice trainee reporter on the Evening Press in York, England.
 Later Flohil worked on The Bradford Telegraph and Argus before becoming chief reporter of The Selby Gazette and Herald.
 Moving to Canada in 1957, he edited trade magazines, and freelanced for Canadian High News.
 He edited The Canadian Composer from 1970 to 1993, co-founded the weekly trade magazine The Record.
 Flohil now writes for FYI Music News, Roots Music Canada, and The Sound Cafe.

 Folk festivals

 In addition to his involvement with the Mariposa Music Festival as programming director, Richard Flohil is a regular workshop host and MC at festivals in Canada, such as the Mariposa Folk Festival, Edmonton Folk Festival, the Calgary Folk Music Festival, the Winnipeg Folk Festival, and the Hillside Festival.

+Substack

+Since 2023, Flohil publishes a weekly newsletter called Stories From the Edge of Music where he shares anecdotes and encounters with blues, jazz, folk, country, and pop musicians, industry trailblazers, historical events, music festivals, and iconic venues in Canada, the United States, Europe, and Australia.
+For over 40 years, Flohil has been attending between 100 and 300 live shows a year.